MaxChip101/Pulse/README.md

 # Pulse
 A Program writen in Python to be able to manage files and do http requests and do mathematical equations and store variables with a Command Line Interface. more updates in the future

-NOTE: if you got this file from any other officially released platform. you are in trouble!!!
+NOTE: This project's code and releases are strictly hosted on this github repository.
+If you got this code from any other source, please delete it and download the official release from https://github.com/MaxChip101/Pulse/releases/tag/Pulse1.0

-Written by MaxChip101 and Talleeenos69, 2022 - 2022
+Written by MaxChip101 and Talleeenos69, 2022

     **************                   #@#                              ..............
     ***@@@@@@@@@@                    #@#                               .............